-We here at Time Bomb Tattoo do NOT tattoo individuals under 18 years of age, even with parental consent.
+We here at Time Bomb Tattoos do NOT tattoo individuals under 18 years of age, even with parental consent.
 We will however allow some body piercings for minors with parental consent.

 Everyone has a different threshold for pain and certain areas of the body are more sensitive than others.
 You shouldn’t let that stop you from getting what you want, where you want it.
 Yes, tattoos can be painful but generally the sensation isn’t as bad as you are expecting.
 People frequently say it is more annoying than painful or compare the feeling to a cat scratch on a sunburn.

 The elements of your design that affect the cost of your tattoo are amount of detail, coloration, size, and placement on the body.
 Once we have those details and therefore have an understanding of what you want your tattoo to look like, our artists will be able to estimate the amount of time required and we multiply that by their respective hourly rate for your price quote.
 The consultation process to figure out what you want is free.
-The shop minimum is $50, basically anything that takes Sarah, Miranda, or Colin 20 min or less.
+The shop minimum is $50, basically anything that takes our tattoo artists 15 min or less.
 Tipping is not required but always appreciated for exceptional service.

 No. We feel causing undue stress and physical trauma to your body isn’t worth the risk of miscarriage during pregnancy.
 Come back and see us once you have delivered and recovered.